dimagi/open-chat-studio/apps/custom_actions/README.md

 schema for each operation is then persisted to the database, ensuring that the exact state of the operation at the time of versioning is preserved regardless of changes to the `CustomAction`.
 It also ensures that the operation is still valid when the version is created.

+## Tools

+Each `CustomActionOperation` results in a single tool which is passed to the LLM.
+The tool is dynamically constructed from the operation schema.
+See `apps.chat.agent.openapi_tool.FunctionDef.build_tool`.

+The tool supports making HTTP requests to the external API.
+API responses will be returned to the LLM as text unless the API responds with a `Content-Disposition` header specifying a file download.
+In this case, the file will be downloaded.